k0271n/CLI-EPP-Selector/readme.md

 # Notes

+This program is now considered obsolete as most power management tools for linux support AMD P-State EPP.

 It may be ideal to place main.py in your ~/Scripts/ directory, or an equivalent, and alias its execution accordingly in your ~/.bash_aliases file via:

 > alias='sudo python ./path/to/script/main.py'